Easy Suman recipe that is no-fail and tested. Caramel sauce is drizzled on top to make it sweeter and over the top delicious.

 How to prepare banana leaves for this Suman Recipe

-Banana leaves are always a staple in Asian recipes or cooking.
-I used it in my Suman Muron, Suman Lihiya post and used it in several upcoming posts on the blog.
-In the Philippines, you can get banana leaves fresh from your or your neighbor’s backyard or in the wet market, but here in the US, you will find it in the Asian market in the frozen section.
+In the Philippines, you can get banana leaves fresh from your or your neighbor’s backyard or in the wet market, but here in the US, you will find them in the Asian market in the frozen section.

-Store the frozen bananas leaf in the freezer until you are ready to use them.
-When you’re about to use it, let it thaw at the counter.
-Once defrosted, please remove it from the bag and gently unfold them.
-The leaves are often stacked in various sizes.
-There are long leave and short ones, so be very careful in separating them.
+- There is extended and short leave, so be very careful in separating them.
 You often find leaves that are already separated, use scissors to separate them.
 Avoid the urge to pull it, as it will break the leaves.

-Discard the stringy leaves and small leaves that are deemed unusable.
+- Discard the stringy leaves and small leaves that are deemed unusable.
 Cut the leaves just about the size that you need.
 Wash the banana leaves with warm water and wipe to remove excess water.

 How to Make the Coconut Caramel Sauce

-For More Suman Recipe in The Skinny Pot blog:
+For More Suman Recipe

-How to Store
+How to Store Suman

 Oftentimes this is made for a large crowd.
-If you are making Suman for your daily snacks, you can place it in a ziplock and put it in the freezer.
-Take one piece at a time, let it sit on the counter, and reheat in the microwave for fifteen to twenty seconds.
+If you are making Suman for your daily snacks, place it in a ziplock and put it in the freezer.
+Take one piece at a time, let it sit on the counter, and reheat it in the microwave for fifteen to twenty seconds.

 Ingredients